Cleansed

 Leo Bill

-For the Almeida: The Duchess of Malfi; The Tragedy of King Richard the Second.
+For the Almeida: Women, Beware the Devil; The Duchess of Malfi; The Tragedy of King Richard the Second.

-Film includes: Flux Gourmet; Cruella; Rare Beasts; Peterloo; In Fabric; Alice through the Looking Glass; Mr Turner; A Long Way Down; The Girl with the Dragon Tattoo; Kinky Boots; Vera Drake; 28 Days Later; Gosford Park.
+Film includes: The Thing with Feathers; Brides; Flux Gourmet; Cruella; Rare Beasts; Peterloo; In Fabric; Alice in Wonderland; Mr. Turner; A Long Way Down; The Girl with the Dragon Tattoo; The Fall; Kinky Boots; Vera Drake; 28 Days Later; Gosford Park.

-Television includes: Funny Woman; Becoming Elizabeth; War of the Worlds; The Long Song; Strike; Taboo; The White Queen; Pramface; The Borgias; Words of Captain Scott; Doctor Who; Home Time; Ashes to Ashes; Lead Balloon; Sense and Sensibility; Jekyll; Bash; A Very Social Secretary; Silent Witness; Messiah III; Beethoven’s Eroica; Canterbury Tales; Spooks; Midsomer Murders; Surrealismo; Attachments II; Crime and Punishment.
+Television includes: The Siege; Foundation; Funny Woman; Becoming Elizabeth; War of the Worlds; The Long Song; Strike; Taboo; The White Queen; Pramface; The Borgias; Words of Captain Scott; Doctor Who; Home Time; Ashes to Ashes; Lead Balloon; Sense and Sensibility; Jekyll; Bash; A Very Social Secretary; Silent Witness; Messiah III; Eroica; Canterbury Tales; Spooks; Midsomer Murders; Surrealismo; Attachments; Crime and Punishment.

 Pearl Chanda